Political polarization: Effect on public trust

-Benign polarization
+Benefits of polarization

 Several political scientists have argued that most types of political polarization are beneficial to democracy, as well as a natural feature.
 The simplifying features of polarization can help democratization.
 Strategies which depend on opposition and exclusion are present in all forms of observed politics.
 Political polarization can help transform or disrupt the status quo, sometimes addressing injustices or imbalances in a popular vs. oligarchic struggle.

 Political polarization can serve to unify, invigorate, or mobilize potential allies at the elite and mass levels.
 It can also help to divide, weaken, or pacify competitors.
 Even the most celebrated social movements can be described as a "group of people involved in a conflict with clearly defined opponents having a conflictual orientation toward an opponent and a common identity."

 Political polarization can also provide voting heuristics to help voters choose among candidates, enabling political parties to mobilize supporters and provide programmatic choices.
 Polarizing politics can also help to overcome internal differences and frame a common identity, based in part on a common opposition to those resisting reforms.
 Still, polarization can be a risky political tool even when intended as an instrument of democratization, as it risks turning pernicious and self-propagating.